alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2014-06-17-what-is-a-headway.markdown

 to wait than is A.

 These are very tricky questions with very tricky answers.
 The key thing to keep in mind, however, is the mantra:
-**the destination matters*.
+**the destination matters**.
 To this end, the TCQSM does acknowledge that headways are defined with respect to a particular destination.
 By no means has this been clearly stated, however.
 To quote their fuller definition (p.
 3-29):

->Service frequency LOS is determined <by destination from a given transit stop, as
+>Service frequency LOS is determined by destination from a given transit stop, as
 >several routes may serve a given stop, but not all may serve a particular destination.

-Take home point: a stop served by more than one route with multiple possible destinations doesn't have "a" headway.
-It has a headway for each possible destination from each route.
+Take home point: a stop served by more than one route with multiple possible destinations doesn't have a single headway; it has a headway for each possible direct destination from each stop.

 ### How do you calculate headways when the destination matters?